acmdas/foreign/foreign.md

 Does it matter?
 Can we either ignore the past, or reinterpret it by reading everything as it it had been written yesterday?
 Or today?

 And what about today, which will be the foreign past to tomorrow?
 Looking ahead with current idealist philosophy, psychology of consciousness, leading-edge physics.
 Where are we heading?
 Are we stuck here?
 Carlo Rovelli says that there are no objects, only events.
-Nothing *is*, everything *happens*
+Nothing *is*, everything *happens*.

 ## Sources